Berkeley Open Infrastructure for Network Computing: History

 BOINC was originally developed to manage the SETI@home project.
+David P. Anderson has said that he chose its name because he wanted something that was not "imposing", but rather "light, catchy, and maybe - like 'Unix' - a little risqué", so he "played around with various acronyms and settled on 'BOINC'".

 The original SETI client was a non-BOINC software exclusively for SETI@home.
 It was one of the first volunteer computing projects, and not designed with a high level of security.
 As a result, some participants in the project attempted to cheat the project to gain "credits", while others submitted entirely falsified work.
 BOINC was designed, in part, to combat these security breaches.

 The BOINC project started in February 2002, and its first version was released on April 10, 2002.
 The first BOINC-based project was Predictor@home, launched on June 9, 2004.
 In 2009, AQUA@home deployed multi-threaded CPU applications for the first time, followed by the first OpenCL application in 2010.

 As of 15 August 2022, there are 33 projects on the official list.
 There are also, however, BOINC projects not included on the official list.
 Each year, an international BOINC Workshop is hosted to increase collaboration among project administrators.
 In 2021, the workshop was hosted virtually.

 While not affiliated with BOINC officially, there have been several independent projects that reward BOINC users for their participation, including Charity Engine (sweepstakes based on processing power with prizes funded by private entities who purchase computational time of CE users), Bitcoin Utopia (now defunct), and Gridcoin (a blockchain which mints coins based on processing power).